Slavetomints/slavetomints.github.io/markdown/writeups/training/overthewire/bandit/bandit14.md

 {removed in accordance with game rules}
 ```

 For this challenge, its asking us to submit the password to port `30000` on `localhost`, which is out own machine, aka `127.0.0.1`.
-We can open this connectiong with Netcat, which is, according to the GNU Netcat project, "a featured networking utility which reads and writes data across network connections, using the TCP/IP protocol."
+We can open this connecting with Netcat, which is, according to the GNU Netcat project, "a featured networking utility which reads and writes data across network connections, using the TCP/IP protocol."
+All we need to know for now is that the syntax for netcat is `nc ip_address -p port`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM0MzE4NzAzNywtNTA1NjI4MTAxLC0yMD
+eyJoaXN0b3J5IjpbLTE1OTc1MjUzMjYsLTUwNTYyODEwMSwtMj
-g4NzQ2NjEyXX0=
+A4ODc0NjYxMl19
 -->